 For this purpose a ‘single-dwelling interest’ must be subject to an ATED charge.
-If the interest is only potentially chargeable (because, say, it exceeds the £2 million limit for ATED to apply) but ATED is never in fact charged (because, say, the property is held for the purpose of a qualifying property rental business at all material times), condition C is not met.
+If the interest is only potentially chargeable (because, say, it exceeds the threshold amount for ATED to apply) but ATED is never in fact charged (because, say, the property is held for the purpose of a qualifying property rental business at all material times), condition C is not met.

 Person other than the disposer chargeable to ATED